IQSS/dataverse/doc/Import Datasets survey.md

 # Import Dataset Survey

 ## Dataset-related commands - current
+This is a list of commands, what they actually do, and some recommendations about what to do with them, in the context of the current refactoring.

 * `PublishDatasetCommand` verifies that the dataset version publication is legal from a business logic POV.
 Either kicks off a workflow (aynsc), or  goes directly to `FinalizeDatasetPublicationCommand`.
 * `FinalizeDatasetPublicationCommand` Does most of the heavy lifting: Permissions, notifications, file permissions, etc. **Handles DOI creation**.
 Kicks off the post-publish workflow, if any.
 * `UpdateDatasetVersionCommand` updates a dataset version, if it is the edit version (otherwise throws `IllegalCommandException`).
 Validates and updates related fields, but generally takes the updated Java Dataset object and puts it into the DB.